top of page

 At no time shall one or more volunteers take one child away from the group by themselves.

-All volunteers will agree to and sign Roadrunners Homeschooling Volunteer Code of Conduct.
+All volunteers will agree to and sign Roadrunners Homeschooling 2024-2025 Code of Conduct.

 A person will be deemed unfit to volunteer with Roadrunners Homeschooling if any of these conditions apply: